pranjalaa2702/Enterprise_Network/README.md

 ## 💡 How to Use

 1. Install Cisco Packet Tracer (recommended version X.X).
-2. Open `EnterpriseNetwork.pkt` file in Cisco Packet Tracer.
+2. Open `PES1UG23CS442_PRANJALAA_SecureCompanyNetwork.pkt` file in Cisco Packet Tracer.
 3. Review device setup and VLAN configurations.
 4. Run simulations to verify connectivity, routing, and ACLs.
 5. Modify and experiment with configurations to learn more.